Last updated on December 21, 2025

 Puresteel Paladin

-Puresteel Paladin, besides drawing cards when equipment ETBs, lowers the equip cost to zero.
-This is great synergy with equipment that have expensive equip costs (Colossus Hammer comes to mind, but not only that).
+Puresteel Paladin, besides drawing cards when equipment ETBs, lowers the equip cost to .
+This is great synergy with equipment that have expensive equip costs (Colossus Hammer comes to mind).

-Suddenly Skullclamp costs zero to move around, and you can abuse playing equipment that cost zero to draw cards like Kite Shield or Accorder's Shield.
+Suddenly Skullclamp costs zero to move around, and you can run cheerio equipment to draw cards, like Kite Shield or Accorder's Shield.

 Elesh Norn, Grand Cenobite